microsoft/DeepSpeed/docs/_pages/features.md

 unnecessary memory overhead.

 ### Contiguous Memory Optimization (CMO)
-CMO reduces reduces memory fragmentation during training, preventing out of memory errors due to lack of contiguous memory.
+CMO reduces memory fragmentation during training, preventing out of memory errors due to lack of contiguous memory.
 Memory fragmentation is a result of interleaving between short lived and long lived memory objects.
 During the forward propagation activation checkpoints are long lived but the activations that recomputed are short lived.
 Similarly,